alexschimel/Iskaffe/README.md

 ## Description

-*Iskaffe* (Norwegian Bokmål for "iced coffee") is a free and open-source app to help assess the quality of the seafloor backscatter data acquired by multibeam echosounders. *Iskaffe* uses the [CoFFee multibeam data processing toolbox](https://github.com/alexschimel/CoFFee) (hence the name).
+*Iskaffe* (Norwegian Bokmål for "iced coffee") is a free and open-source app to help assess the quality of the seafloor backscatter data acquired by multibeam echosounders.
+The main purpose of this tool is to serve as a development platform to come up with a set of algorithms that assess various aspects of backscatter quality, and define standards of backscatter quality based on the output of those algorithms.
+While we are currently developping *Iskaffe* for our own use, we are welcoming co-developers and feedback to help coming up with more widely-applicable algorithms and backscatter quality standards.

+*Iskaffe* uses the [CoFFee multibeam data processing toolbox](https://github.com/alexschimel/CoFFee) (hence the name).
 It is coded in [MATLAB](https://www.mathworks.com/products/matlab.html), but is also available as a standalone application that does not require a MATLAB licence (see the Dependencies and Installing sections).

-The main purpose of *Iskaffe* is to serve as a platform to help the community of multibeam backscatter users to come up with 1) a set of algorithms that assess various aspects of backscatter quality, and 2) standards of backscatter quality based on the output of those algorithms.
-Thus, while we are currently developping *Iskaffe* for our own use, we are actively seeking collaborators and feedback to help developing more universal algorithms and come up with backscatter quality standards.

 *Iskaffe* is still at an early stage of development so it has fewer features and more bugs than you would want.
 Please be patient.
-For a starter, its main current limitations are that it only works with Kongsberg EM Series .all files for now, and that it does not like loading too many files at a time.
-The main features of the latest release are:
+For a starter, its main current limitations are that it only works with Kongsberg EM Series .all files, and that it does not like loading too many files at a time.
+Still, the latest release already has some relevant features:
 * Detect and alarm when a dataset contains data in more than one acquisition mode
 * Display backscatter, bathymetry, slope, and acquisition mode
 * Find, display, and count "bad" soundings and "bad" pings, for each loaded line